OnurKerimoglu/fabm-nflexpd/README.md

 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 A copy of the license is provided in COPYING.

-Copyright 2018 Onur Kerimoglu (kerimoglu.o@gmail.com)

 # A few words on NflexPD, the Nutrient- flexible Phytoplankton - Detritus model

-This is the 'Carbon-based' version of the model described by Kerimoglu et al., to be submitted.
+This is the 'Carbon-based' version of the model described in the preprint by Kerimoglu et al., 2022 (https://doi.org/10.5194/egusphere-2022-493), a revised version of which is accepted for publication in Geoscientific Model Development.
 An N-based version was described by Kerimoglu et al., 2021 (https://doi.org/10.5194/gmd-2020-396).
 A previous, non-FABM version was originally introduced by Smith et al. 2016, Journal of Plankton Research 38, 977–992 (https://doi.org/10.1093/plankt/fbv038).

 # Obtaining the code and building
 Obtain the FABM-NflexPD code: